Fifi and the Flowertots: Development

 Fifi was the first series put into development at the startup business Chapman Productions, formed by Bob the Builder creator Keith Chapman.
 Production on the series was announced in June 2001 when Chapman entered into a first-look development deal with Vision Video Ltd., a division of Universal Pictures Home Video, to develop the series with Universal Pictures handling worldwide distribution.
 While the name, series, and concept were not put into place at the time, the series was said to be more centric towards a female audience than Bob the Builder.
 The deal between Vision Video and Chapman fell through in 2003 due to financial issues at Universal's parent company Vivendi Universal.
 As a result, Chapman went on their own with the production of the series.

 The series was officially announced as Fifi and the Flowertots on 18 March 2004, being greenlit by broadcasters Five and Nick Jr., and would simultaneously premiere on both channels in Spring 2005.
 Chapman entered into a distribution agreement with Target Entertainment in September, allowing them to distribute the series globally except in North America and the United Kingdom.

 The series' global launch occurred on Five's children's programming block Milkshake! on 2 May 2005, and soon premiered on Nick Jr. at the end of the month.
 With the success of the series, Five and Nickelodeon UK commissioned a second series on 31 March 2006, split into a delivery of thirteen episodes which would air shortly after the initial announcement and the rest to air during the summer until the Spring of 2007.

 On 1 October 2008, Five and Nickelodeon UK recommissioned Fifi for a third series.
-Series 3 would be produced at Chapman's animation studio in Altrincham, Cheshire, which had opened earlier in the year produce the second series of Roary the Racing Car.
+Series 3 would be produced at Chapman's animation studio in Altrincham, Cheshire, which had opened earlier in the year to produce the second series of Roary the Racing Car.